iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 ### Our Goal

-The goal is simple, we want users to be able to find plans to go out between two points in time.
+The goal is simple.
+We want users to be able to find plans to go out between two points in time.
 How they enter this information is irrelevant, but we can assume that the parameters will be parsable time strings.